Moe-Salim91156/42_Repo/so_long/README.txt

   // check for valid walls (closed);
   // check for rectangular;
   10. memory leaks.
+  11. moves counter.
+  8. norminate whats left.

   what to do ?
-  8. norminate whats left.
-  9. error handle.
+  9. error handle/argc argv;
   11. finishing up and evaluation.